Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Conclusions

 We have performed a determination of $\asmz$ from the $Z$-boson transverse-momentum distribution measured at the Tevatron collider, in the low-momentum region of $\pt < 30$~GeV.
-This analysis represents the first determination using QCD resummed theory predictions based on a semi-inclusive observable at hadron-hadron colliders\footnote{ Analogous QCD resummed theory predictions in electron-positron collisions were used to determine \asmz{} at LEP~\cite{Bethke:1992jn,Catani:1992ua}.}.
-Contrary to other hadron collider observable, the $Z$-boson transverse-momentum distribution in the Sudakov region is not included in PDF fits, therefore avoiding any issue of correlation with existing PDF sets.
-The PDF uncertainties are estimated with a conservative approach, including the envelope of six different PDF sets.
+This analysis represents the first determination using QCD resummed theory predictions based on a semi-inclusive observable at hadron-hadron colliders\footnote{ Analogous QCD resummed theory predictions in electron-positron collisions were used to determine \asmz{} at LEP~\cite{Bethke:1992jn,Catani:1992ua,Abbate:2010xh,Gehrmann:2012sc,Hoang:2015hka,Verbytskyi:2019zhh}.}.
+The PDF uncertainties are estimated with a conservative approach, including the envelope of six different PDF sets, and with a Hessian profiling procedure, which avoids possible biases in the treatment of PDF uncertainties.
 Missing higher order uncertainties are estimated with the standard approach of computing an envelope of scale variations.
 The measured value of $\asmz$ has a relative uncertainty of $1.2\%$, and is compatible with other determinations and with the world-average value, as illustrated in Fig.~\ref{fig:overview}.

-Among hadron colliders determination, this is the most precise to date, and the first performed at N$^3$LO in perturbative QCD.
+Among hadron colliders determination, this is the most precise to date and the first based on N$^3$LL+$\mathcal{O}(\as^3)$ predictions in perturbative QCD.